M-Rasmussen/e2eEncrytpion/README.md

 6) APIs
 a) Create an account at https://rapidapi.com/
-b) https://english.api.rakuten.net/LemmoTresto/api/joke3/details is the API THAT WAS USED. c) Get host adn key from the api and insert the things below into your sql.
+b) https://english.api.rakuten.net/LemmoTresto/api/joke3/details is the API THAT WAS USED.
+c) Get host adn key from the api and insert the things below into your env file.

         rapidapihost= enter the api host here
         rapidapikey= enter the api key here